The Kill Modifier provides a way to force particles to stay within certain bounds. Those which stray outside the defined

 This defines the nature of the bounding volume.

 The particles will be killed if they are inside the modifier's boundary (shown as a yellow box or sphere).

-The particles will be kiiled if they are outside the modifier's boundary (shown as a yellow box or sphere).
+The particles will be kiiled if they are outside the modifier's boundary (shown as a green box or sphere).

 One or more objects can be dragged into the modifier's Objects list.
 The effect depends on the flags which are set for each object.